 In contrast, the concept of authenticity emerged as a virtue three centuries later.
 The societal upheavals of the 20th century, reflecting alienation and mass society (including mass media and mass production, not to mention world wars), led to the existentialist emphasis on acting in a mindful, deliberate, intentional manner instead of just being swept along with the crowd and familiar habits, doing what everyone else does.
 The advent of mass society tempted all persons just to follow along and act like one of the masses, and authenticity meant not doing that, instead acting with awareness and responsibility.

 How has our Self Concept changed in the 21st century?
-Click on picture below to watch the 2 minute video
+Watch the two minute video below:

 Self concept True Self Actual Self False Self